darogan/ParticleStats/README.md

     ParticleStats_Kymographs.py --help

 ##### Docker Version #####
+The Docker version of ParticleStats requires only Docker to be pre-installed.
+And the ParticleStats repository to be cloned - actually the only requirement from the ParticleStats repositoru is the `Dockerfile`.
+The Docker version compiles all the required packages automatically.
 Download and install [Docker](https://docs.docker.com/engine/installation/) and then follow the steps below:

 1. `git clone https://github.com/darogan/ParticleStats`